cormacj/rodos-disassembly/rodos-222/README.md

 * A new command has been added: `|RODOS.OFF`
 * Fixed: |POINT or |BGET randomly returned a number of 27 instead of the actual data.
 The CAS IN CHAR patch code was reverted to the v2.01 code.
 See https://github.com/cormacj/rodos-disassembly/issues/1
 * Fixed: Limit the length of the |ROM and |ZAP startup string to 100 characters to avoid a buffer overflow.
 See: https://github.com/cormacj/rodos-disassembly/issues/7
-* |TITLE produces a meaning error message if the title string is too long.
+* |TITLE produces a meaningful error message if the title string is too long.

 ## Important Files